What is Gluten?

 Spoon the mixture into the greased tin and bake for about 40 minutes, or until a skewer inserted in the centre of the loaf comes out clean.

-Remove the bread from the oven and leave to cool in the tin for a few minutes, before turning out onto a wire rack to cool completely.
+Remove the bread from the oven and leave it to cool in the tin for a few minutes, before turning it out onto a wire rack to cool completely.

 Enjoy the bread melt-in-the-mouth warm, or at room temperature with your favourite topping.